virtual-cast/Zenject/README.md

 Note that you can use the same Fluent API in the `Bind()` method as well, and you can also use it in both `Bind()` and `To()` at the same time.

-For more examples see the <a href="#convention-binding-examples">examples</a> section below.
+For more examples see the [examples](#convention-binding-examples) section below.
 The full format is as follows:

 <pre>
 x.<b>InitialList</b>().<b>Conditional</b>().<b>AssemblySources</b>()